ibeach/ibeach.github.io/_pages/matrix.md

 ---

 We can create images from matrices with integer values by assigning the colour of the pixel at position $(i,j)$ according to the value of the the corresponding matrix entry.
-By implementing a rewriting rule similar in spirit to an <a href ="\turtle">L-system</a>, we can make these images quite complicted.
+By implementing a rewriting rule similar in spirit to an <a href ="\turtle">L-system</a>, we can make these images quite complicated.
 To produce the images on this page, we start with an initial matrix (say, the matrix $[1]$) and apply an iterated rewriting rule that replaces every entry with value $i$ with a certain square matrix $A_i$.

 <table>
 <tr>